Skip to main content

 Lee Child writes with his usual crisp efficiency, but Make Me leans heavily into a slower, creepier tone.
 The pacing is deliberate, designed to build unease.
 There’s a real sense of dread that simmers throughout, unlike most Reacher books which thrive on brute momentum.

 The final reveal is one of the darkest in the series.
 It’s disturbing not because of violence, but because of the psychological and technological horror it uncovers.
+Make Me is unusual in that its primary horror is infrastructural — the realization that people organized, funded, and sustained something this terrible.
 The moral complexity lingers.
-Child doesn’t just show us evil – he shows us how it hides in plain sight.
+Child doesn’t just show us evil — he shows us how it hides in plain sight, in small towns with strange names, sustained by modern anonymity.
+For a series that often resolves its threats with a decisive fight, the horror here resists that kind of clean resolution, and that’s exactly why it sticks with you.

 👨👧👦 Our Experience & Recommendation

-This isn't the book you'd start the Reacher journey with, but if you’ve made it this far, it offers a mature, haunting, and thoughtful experience.
-The slower pace might turn off readers used to constant action, but the payoff is worth it – especially if you're in the mood for a cerebral thriller.
+This isn’t the book you’d start the Reacher journey with, but if you’ve made it this far, it offers a mature, haunting, and thoughtful experience.
+The slower pace might turn off readers used to constant action, but the payoff is worth it — especially if you’re in the mood for a cerebral thriller that takes its subject matter seriously.
+Make Me is the book that demonstrates Child can write horror as effectively as he writes action.
+That’s a different skill set, and he deploys it here with precision.

 Pros